Pharmacy Board of Australia - 2024/25 annual summary

 • Guidelines on dose administration aids and staged supply of dispensed medicines

-To inform the review of its registration standard on the supervised practice requirements for intern pharmacists holding provisional registration, the Board held a forum with stakeholders including pharmacy member organisations, state and territory health departments, pharmacy banner groups, schools of pharmacy, other regulators, as well as students, interns, preceptors and consumers.
+To further inform the review of its Registration standard on the supervised practice requirements for intern pharmacists holding provisional registration, the Board continued to engage with stakeholders to understand potential impacts of the proposed changes.

 The Board collaborated with other National Boards in reviewing registration standards common to all health professions.